Titanium dioxide (TiO2) nanoparticles

 - in sunscreens as an anti-UV barrier

-- in small care equipment, as antibacterial: hairbrushes, electric shavers, toothbrushes, hair dryers, curling irons, etc.
+- in small care appliances, as an antibacterial agent: hairbrushes, electric shavers, toothbrushes, hair dryers, curling irons, etc.

 - in inks as a colorant (in toner printers for example), paints6According to FIPEC, titanium dioxide provides ” whiteness, opacity, gloss, stability and durability of exterior colors.
 By the density that it brings, it improves the texture, and allows to limit the number of layers during the application.
 It allows an almost infinite variety of colors”: source : http://www.fipec.org/index.php/afei/actualites-communiques-de-presse/13-sipev (last accessed December 2018), stains and varnishes as a colorant (to obtain a pearly hue7Pfaff, G. and P. Reynders, Angle-Dependent Optical Effects Deriving from Submicron Structures of Films and Pigments.
 Chemical Reviews, 1999.
 99(7): p.
 1963-1982 and Braun, J.H., A. Baidins, and R.E.
 Marganski, TiO2 pigment technology: a review.
 Progress in Organic Coatings, 1992.
 20(2): p.
 105-138 (cited in Le Trequesser Q, Synthesis of titanium dioxide nanoparticles of controlled morphologies: localization, quantification and toxicological aspects from the cell to the multicellular organism, thesis, Material chemistry, University of Bordeaux, 2014) as an antibacterial, self-cleaning or scratch-resistant agent